magento/magento2-functional-testing-framework/docs/best-practices.md

 ## Page object

 1. One `<page>` tag is allowed per page XML file.
-2. Use [parameterized selectors] for constructing a selector when test specific or runtime generated information is needed.
+2. Use [parameterized selectors] for constructing a selector when test-specific or runtime-generated information is needed.
 Do not use them for static elements.

 <span class="color:red">